Frequently Asked Questions

 The ability to enjoy a good night sleep is another symptom that we hear is addressed in the short term.
-Progesterone is a wonderful hormone often referred to as “the happy hormone”.
+Clinical professionals often call progesterone “the happy hormone.”
 It helps to quiet the mind and it is taken either orally or dissolved under the tongue about an hour before bedtime.

 Shortly after we see the decrease in hot flashes, night sweats and an improvement in the ability to sleep well, we see a revitalization of energy levels, mental clarity and sex drive.
 Testosterone is the “energy hormone”.
 It allows us to carry more oxygen to our cells providing for that energy and increased stamina.
 Testosterone also contributes to an increase in sexual desire and response.

 While the timelines may vary from person to person, we can often address the symptoms noted above within days to weeks.
 We first must attain the necessary blood levels and then sustain those blood levels sufficient to maintain a consistent level of relief.
 Be patient.
 The key is determining your individual maintenance level.
-Arriving at that level for long-term symptom relief is often accomplished within the first few months.
+Within the first few months, many patients reach long-term symptom relief.
 So, to say it another way, we see an immediate response that may peak and wane for a brief period until we are able to determine your particular maintenance level and develop the administration frequency to hold and sustain symptom relief over the long term.

 Do you work with patients who have had full hysterectomies?

 The short answer to your question is yes.
 The term “full hysterectomies” is somewhat incomplete and the description of this procedure has undergone some changes.
 A full hysterectomy used to mean taking of the uterus, the cervix and the ovaries.
 Today, we use more specificity.
 A partial hysterectomy generally means taking the uterus only, while a “full” means the uterus and cervix.
 Neither of these really addresses the status of the ovaries and fallopian tubes.
 The terms “bi-lateral salpingo-oophorectomy” (BSO) means taking both ovaries and fallopian tubes, whereas a “left salpingo-oophorectomy” (LSO) or “right salpingo-oophorectomy” (RSO) means the taking of the left or right ovary and corresponding fallopian tube.
-Therefore, if everything is removed, it would be a full (or total) hysterectomy with BSO.
+Professionals call the removal of everything a full (or total) hysterectomy with BSO.

-In any event, when the ovaries are removed (the major source of your hormones) replacement is indicated.
-If you retained your ovaries and had your uterus removed (with or without your cervix) your need for treatment would be indicated by your hormone levels and your body’s present ability to produce your estradiol or progesterone or testosterone in sufficient amounts to satisfy your body’s needs.
+In any event, replacement is indicated when ovaries are removed (the major source of your hormones).
+If you retained your ovaries and had your uterus removed (with or without your cervix), your need for treatment is indicated by your hormone levels.
+Another indicator is your body’s present ability to produce your estradiol or progesterone or testosterone in sufficient amounts to satisfy your body’s needs.

 The best way to ascertain your level is to obtain blood levels of your estradiol, progesterone and testosterone as well as your FSH (follicle stimulating hormone), which is the hormone that stimulates the ovaries to produce your estradiol.
 Your blood levels along with your symptom report will give the provider information sufficient to determine your need for treatment.